 Test De-Stress with Yoga/Chill Out Yoga Program

 AUM Home Shala is committed to the development of programs for underserved student populations.
-We introduce yoga programs in Miami-Dade County Title I public schools each fall, as a means of helping youngsters manage test stress as they prepare for the Florida Comprehensive Aptitude Test (FCAT).
+We introduce yoga programs in Miami-Dade County Title I public schools each fall, as a means of helping youngsters manage test stress as they prepare for the FSA (Florida Standards Assessment).
 Prior to the first yoga class, students take a 90-question online survey, prepared by Shala educators, which helps us determine their specific needs in various areas of health, stress management, and lifestyle.
 Upon completion of the program, students take an online post-survey that shows us in which areas they have received the greatest benefit.
-Last year's program was supported by a Rachel Greene Memorial Fund grant from Kripalu Center for Yoga & Health.
-In 2015, the Dade County school system asked us to work with their students for three full months leading up to the FCAT, during FCAT administration, and following the FCAT.
-AUM Home Shala designed similar programming for the annual Chil
+Past year's program have been supported by a Rachel Greene Memorial Fund grant from Kripalu Center for Yoga & Health.
+In past years, the Dade County school system asked us to work with their students for three full months leading up to the FSA, during its administration, and following the FSA.

 Accredited 1000-Hour Yoga Therapy Training

 AUM Home Shala's accredited Yoga Therapy Program is a clinical approach to blending the yogic wisdom of the East with the complementary medicine of the West.
 The curriculum is designed to train yoga teachers as yoga therapists, equipped to apply the tools, techniques, and philosophy of yoga to help treat common and chronic conditions in clinical settings.
 The program comprises two modules and a clinical practicum.
 Graduates are equipped to work not only with private clients but also with medical specialists, including physicians, physical therapists, chiropractors, and osteopaths.
 Funding supports partial scholarships enabling applicants with financial need to attend the course and bring yoga therapy back to their communities.